 When you want to add content on a slide, just click on it.
 The first slide usually is pre-formatted with a title and a subtitle box, where you can put the name of your presentation.

 Sometimes the other slides won’t be displayed when you create a new presentation, so just click with the right button on the first one, and choose “New Slide”.
-Also, you can click the plus symbol on the toolbar, and choose the style you want for the next slide.
+Also, you can click the plus symbol on the toolbar, and select the style you want for the next slide.
 Usually, the new slide has a title box, and a larger input box right above.
-There you can add texts and/or media.
+There you can add texts and media.

 3 – Inserting media and other elements